-It is the responsibility of each Board member to regularly consider and review their relevant interests and to submit a further disclosure form within 28 days of becoming aware of any changes to an interest previously disclosed or of any new interest not previously disclosed.
+It is the responsibility of each Board Member to regularly consider and review their relevant interests and to submit a further disclosure form within 28 days of becoming aware of any changes to an interest previously disclosed or of any new interest not previously disclosed.

-All Board members must review their interests and submit an updated disclosure annually.
-For Board members with no relevant interests this will involve the submission of a new nil return.
+All Board Members must review their interests and submit an updated disclosure annually.
+For Board Members with no relevant interests this will involve the submission of a new nil return.
 Making an updated return on each anniversary of their appointment to the Board will assist Lancashire County Council (as the administering authority) to fulfil the requirement to be satisfied from time to time that none of the members of a local pension board has a conflict of interest.

-Completed disclosure forms must be submitted to (named post within Democratic Services) who will review the completeness of the disclosure form and confirm it has been signed and dated by the appropriate Board member before the details are input onto the register.
+Completed disclosure forms must be submitted to the Head of Legal and Democratic Services at the address below who will review the completeness of the disclosure form and confirm it has been signed and dated by the appropriate Board Member before the details are input onto the register.